Shader

 • All variables introduced so far are uniforms, which means that all work-items (same thing as CUDA threads) in a given shader execution agree on their value.
 This greatly improves GPU code performance by letting the GPU hardware share associated state (registers, etc) between concurrent computations, and is in fact mandatory for images and samplers.

 • Finally, we specify the work-group size, which is Vulkan’s equivalent of CUDA’s thread-block size.
-For now, we hardcode it in the shader code, but later we can make it runtime-configurable using specialization constants.
+For now, we hardcode it in the shader code, but later we could make it runtime-configurable using specialization constants.

 After specifying the CPU/GPU interface, we add a few simple utilities to make it easier to use.
 First, we write a pair of more ergonomic wrappers on top of GLSL’s very general but somewhat unwieldy image and sampler access functions…